seeingthroughthenet/nibbana-the-mind-stilled/manuscript/html/nibbana.md

 *Anupādisesa parinibbāna* comes at the last moment of the *arahant's* life, when this organic combination of elements, grasped par excellence, *upādiṇṇa*, is discarded for good.
 But *anupādā parinibbāna* refers to the *arahattaphalasamādhi* as such, for which even other terms like *anupādā vimokkha* are also applied on occasion.[^fn641]

 As the term *anupādā parinibbāna* signifies, the *arahant* experiences, even in this very life, that complete extinguishment, *parinibbāna*, in his *arahatta phalasamādhi*.
-This fact is clearly brought out in the dialogue between Venerable *Sāriputta* and Venerable *Puṇṇa Mantāniputta* in the *Rathavinītasutta* of the *Majjhima Nikāya*.
+This fact is clearly brought out in the dialogue between Venerable *Sāriputta* and Venerable *Puṇṇa Mantāṇiputta* in the *Rathavinītasutta* of the *Majjhima Nikāya*.

-Venerable *Sāriputta's* exhaustive interrogation ending with *kim atthaṁ carahāvuso, bhagavati brahmacariyaṁ vussati*?[^fn642], "For the sake of what then, friend, is the holy life lived under the Exalted One?", gets the following conclusive answer from Venerable *Puṇṇa Mantāniputta*: *anupādāparinibbānatthaṁ kho, āvuso, bhagavati brahmacariyaṁ vussati*, "Friend, it is for the sake of perfect Nibbāna without grasping that the holy life is lived under the Exalted One".
+Venerable *Sāriputta's* exhaustive interrogation ending with *kim atthaṁ carahāvuso, bhagavati brahmacariyaṁ vussati*?[^fn642], "For the sake of what then, friend, is the holy life lived under the Exalted One?", gets the following conclusive answer from Venerable *Puṇṇa Mantāṇiputta*: *anupādāparinibbānatthaṁ kho, āvuso, bhagavati brahmacariyaṁ vussati*, "Friend, it is for the sake of perfect Nibbāna without grasping that the holy life is lived under the Exalted One".

 As the goal of endeavour, *anupādā parinibbāna* surely does not mean the ending of life.
 What it implies is the realization of Nibbāna.
 It is that experience of the cooling off of feelings the *arahant* goes through in the *arahattaphalasamādhi*.
 It is sometimes also called *nirupadhi*, the "asset-less".[^fn643] Here we have a problem of a semantic type.
 At a later date, even the term *nirupadhisesa* seems to have come into vogue, which is probably a cognate formed after the term *anupādisesa*.[^fn644]